-April isn’t just about Easter eggs and cooler mornings—it’s also April Falls Month, a time to raise awareness about one of the biggest health risks many people face as they age: falls.
+April isn’t just about Easter eggs and cooler mornings.
+It’s also April Falls Month, a time to raise awareness about one of the most preventable health risks people face as they age: falls.

-The stats are pretty eye-opening.
-In Australia, one in three people over the age of 65 will experience a fall each year.
-But here’s the good news—most falls are preventable, and a few simple changes at home can make a world of difference.
+The stats are sobering.
+In Australia, one in three people over 65 will have a fall this year.
+But here’s what we know from working with patients every day: most falls don’t have to happen.
+A few targeted changes, at home and in your body, can make a significant difference.

 Why Falls Happen